JiscRDSS/Canonical-data-model/Data-Model/Diagrams/readme.md

 The managed metadata folder for Preservation will be populated over the coming weeks.

+**CRIS**

+The [CERIF](http://www.eurocris.org/ontologies/cerif/1.3/#) ontology was very important in understanding the central role of the project within the data model and influenced the inclusion of FOAF relational attributes for Person and Organisation.
+The Project entity in the

 **Jisc metadata standards**

 Currently, the RDSS data model, although linked to the publication output that might be linked to the dataset, does not have a comprehensive development of this section.
 This is due to future work that will be dedicated to joining up with the work that has laready been done on tehcnology such as RIOXX and the publications router.
 Where metadata has been accessible, I have implemented the fields.

 [RIOXX](http://www.rioxx.net/profiles/v2-0-final/)
 A REF compliance checker that relies on relatively few metadata fields to describe a publication.
-(Aligned to OpenAIRE)
+RIOXX is aligned to OpenAIRE and Research Excellence Framework submission metadata)

 [Equipment.data](http://equipment.data.ac.uk/uniquip)
 A rich metadata set that allows pieces of experimental equipment to be identified individually.